Responsible interview techniques

 Dos and don’ts for media and academics

-People who have experienced deep trauma or who have lost someone close in sudden, violent circumstances have a right to decline being interviewed, photographed or filmed and news media, and their newsrooms, need to respect that right.
-Exercise the principle of doing no further harm.
+People who have experienced deep trauma or who have lost someone close in sudden and violent circumstances have a right to decline being interviewed, photographed or filmed.
+News and other media outlets need to respect that right.
+Please exercise the principle of doing no further harm.

-Survivors are likely to be in shock, at least in the immediate period after the kidnapping of their loved one or their release, and may not be in a fit state to be interviewed, filmed or photographed – indeed, to give anything like informed consent to an interview, so go easy on them.
+Survivors are likely to be in shock, at least in the immediate period after the kidnapping of their loved one or their release, and may not be in a fit state to be interviewed, filmed or photographed.
+Indeed, they may not be in a position to give anything like informed consent to an interview, so it is important not to put them under pressure .
 Avoid “devil’s advocate” questions or questions that might imply blame or that they could have done more.

-Often these people will be experiencing deep conflict and perhaps confusion.
+Often those affected by a kidnapping will be experiencing deep conflict and perhaps confusion.
 For news media to focus on that as-yet-unresolved mental or emotional conflict can be destructive to victims, survivors, witnesses, their families and friends as well as to unseen others who might have experienced similar or worse situations.

-Invite these people to be interviewed or photographed and provide a supportive atmosphere for that interchange, rather than coerce, cajole, trick or offer remuneration to get co-operation – especially don’t thrust the additional burden of negotiating an “exclusive” onto grieving families.
+If you wish to request an interview, ask for it in polite way and do not coerce, cajole, trick or offer remuneration to get co-operation, and especially don’t thrust the additional burden of negotiating an “exclusive” onto grieving families.

-Respect their choice to have someone with them or to appoint a family or external spokesperson or even a media advisor and don’t pay out on them for making such choices.
+Respect their choice to have someone with them or to appoint a family or external spokesperson or even a media advisor.
 Most likely they’re being bombarded with media requests and have little choice but to seek help with, or limit, demand.

 Try to make your approach as respectful and gentle as possible, despite your pressing deadline or a newsroom impatient for your copy or images.
-Treat these people as you would like to be treated if the situation was reversed … this is particularly critical if you are an “out-of-towner”, as your radar may not be as attuned to local sensitivities as it could be.
+Treat these people as you would like to be treated if the situation was reversed.

 Avoid, wherever possible, being the one to relay news of a death to an individual or family.
-The appropriate authorities should do that and relatives have a right to receive such news in private.
-If you are asked for additional details about the tragedy that they may not yet have, consider carefully your response and try to think you would feel if you were in their situation.
-You may want to suggest they check they with others.
-You may decide to share some but not all you know, but don’t repeat unconfirmed information.
+You can do this by making sure the news has been delivered by the authorities before you mention it.
+Breaking such news is the role of the appropriate authorities and relatives have a right to receive such news in private.
+If you are asked for additional details about the tragedy that they may not yet have, consider carefully your response and try to think how you would feel if you were in their situation.
+Don’t repeat unconfirmed information.

-Remember victims, survivors and their families and friends are struggling to regain control in their lives after a devastating experience … allow them to have some say in when, where and how they’re interviewed or photographed/filmed.
-Include them in any decisions you can – for instance, read back their quotes or replay raw tape, allow them to suggest which photo/s of a deceased or badly injured relative should be used, etc. Let vulnerable interviewees tell you when they’d like to take a break, whether they want you to put your notebook down or to turn off recording equipment so they can say something they don’t want used.
-Check whether it’s ok to ask a tough question.
+Remember victims, survivors and their families and friends are struggling to regain control in their lives after a devastating experience, so allow them to have some say in when, where and how they’re interviewed or photographed/filmed.
+Include them in any decisions you can – for instance, read back their quotes or replay recordings, allow them to suggest which photo/s of a deceased or badly injured relative should be used, etc. Let vulnerable interviewees tell you when they’d like to take a break, whether they want you to put your notebook down or to turn off recording equipment so they can say something they don’t want used.
+Check whether it’s alright to ask a tough question or give them your list of interview questions in advance.

 If someone breaks down, give them time to compose themselves before asking: “Are you ready to go on?”
 Resist filming or photographing individuals in a distressed or emotional state (even readers/ viewers with no connection to tragedies are critical of this clichéd technique).
 Choose powerful, reinforcing images to illustrate the story and the victim’s worth to their family and/or community.